 - Assistant Professor

-Taison Bell, MD, is an assistant professor of medicine in the divisions of Infectious Diseases and International Heath and Pulmonary and Critical Care Medicine at UVA.
-He is also the assistant director of the medical intensive care unit (ICU) and director of the UVA Summer Medical Leadership Program.
+Taison Bell, MD, is an assistant professor of medicine in the divisions of Infectious Diseases and International Health and Pulmonary and Critical Care Medicine at UVA.
+He is also the Director of the medical intensive care unit (ICU) and director of the UVA Summer Medical Leadership Program.

 Bell’s interests include improving inpatient healthcare delivery through quality improvement initiatives and increasing workforce diversity.
 He is involved in quality improvement efforts on the national level and sits on Centers for Medicare & Medicaid Services (CMS) Committee, developing healthcare payment reform initiatives.